 Communicating effectively is the key to delivering the expected outcome.
 Asking for references after you complete a project is also recommended, and positive reviews will lead to more projects and – eventually – more money.

 Each country has specific regulations when it comes to freelancing.

-You have to pay attention to the terms and conditions of the freelancing platform that you are using, to notice what commission the website assigns for each project and learn more about transactions.
+You have to pay attention to the terms and conditions of the freelancing platform you use to notice what commission the website assigns for each project and learn more about transactions.

-Being a freelancer means you’ll have to be organized and plan everything beforehand.
-Graphic design jobs are well-paid and this is the main reason why you might want to learn some things about managing finances and paying all the taxes.
+Being a freelancer means you must be organized and plan everything.
+Graphic design jobs are well-paid, and this is the main reason why you might want to learn some things about managing finances and paying all the taxes.

-Follow your freelance graphic design business plan and everything should come out exactly as you expected.
+Follow your freelance graphic design business plan, and everything should appear exactly as you expected.